-The guardian and DHHR respond, contending that the circuit court did not err in terminating Petitioner Mother's parental rights to the subject children.
+The guardian and DHHR respond, contending that the circuit court did not err in terminating Petitioner Father's parental rights to the subject children.
 They argue that the Court has held as follows:

-"Termination of parental rights, the most drastic remedy under the statutory provision covering the disposition of neglected children, W.Va.Code [§] 49-6-5 (1977) may be employed without the use of intervening less restrictive alternatives when it is found that there is no reasonable likelihood under W.Va.Code [§] 49-6-5(b) (1977) that conditions of neglect or abuse can be substantially corrected."
+"Termination of parental rights, the most drastic remedy under the statutory provision covering the disposition of neglected children, W.Va.
+Code [§] 49-6-5 (1977) may be employed without the use of intervening less restrictive alternatives when it is found that there is no reasonable likelihood under W.Va.
+Code [§] 49-6-5(b) (1977) that conditions of neglect or abuse can be substantially corrected."
 Syllabus point 2, In re R.J.M., 164 W.Va.
 496, 266 S.E.2d 114 (1980).

 Syl.
 Pt.
 5, In re Nelson B., 225 W.Va.
 680, 695 S.E.2d 910 (2010).
-In the present case, the circuit court had revoked Petitioner Mother's post-adjudicatory improvement period and at disposition, it found that the conditions of abuse and neglect could not be corrected in the near future.
-DHHR further argues that even though West Virginia Code 49-6-5(a) provides an order of preference in least restrictive alternatives, it does not direct that the need to promote the best interests of the children should be overshadowed.
-Petitioner Mother did not offer any evidence that proved how preserving her parental rights would promote the best interests of the children.
+In the present case, the circuit court had revoked Petitioner Father's post-adjudicatory improvement period and at no point in the case did Petitioner Father successfully remediate any of the problems that gave rise to the filing of the petition, the stipulated conditions of abuse and neglect, or the circuit court's findings of abuse and neglect.
+At disposition, the circuit court found that the conditions of abuse and neglect could not be corrected in the near future.
+DHHR further argues that even though West Virginia Code § 49-6-5(a) provides an order of preference in least restrictive alternatives, it does not direct that the need to promote the best interests of the children should be overshadowed.
+Petitioner Father did not offer any evidence that proved how preserving his parental rights would promote the best interests of the children.

-The Court finds that the circuit court did not abuse its discretion in terminating Petitioner Mother's parental rights. "'[T]he welfare of the child is the polar star by which the discretion of the court will be guided.'
+The Court finds that the circuit court did not abuse its discretion in terminating Petitioner Father's parental rights. ""[T]he welfare of the child is the polar star by which the discretion of the court will be guided.'
 Syl. pt.
 1, State ex rel.
 Cash v.
 Lively, 155 W.Va.
 801, 187 S.E.2d 601 (1972)."
 Syl.
 Pt.
 4, in part, In re Samantha S., 222 W.Va.
-517, 667 S.E.2d 573 (2008). "'[C]ourts are not required to exhaust every speculative possibility of parental improvement before terminating parental rights where it appears that the welfare of the child will be seriously threatened . . . .'
-Syllabus point 1, In re R.J.M., 164 W.Va.
+517, 667 S.E.2d 573 (2008). ""[C]ourts are not required to exhaust every speculative possibility of parental improvement before terminating parental rights where it appears that the welfare of the child will be seriously threatened' Syllabus point 1, In re R.J.M., 164 W.Va.
 496, 266 S.E.2d 114 (1980)."
 Syl.
 Pt.
 4, in part, In re Kristin Y., 227 W.Va.
 558, 712 S.E.2d 55 (2011).
-Here, the appendix reflects Petitioner Mother's failure to cooperate with the terms of her improvement period.
+Here, the appendix reflects Petitioner Father's failure to cooperate with the terms of his improvement period.
 Given the circumstances of this case, the Court finds no error in the termination of parental rights.